kiran94/dca-manager/README.md

 go run main.go
 ```

-This will pull data from a combination of Environment and SSM variables and additionally the config uploaded in S3 to determine what to do.
+This will pull data from a combination of sources such as the environment and SSM.
+Additionally the config uploaded in S3 will be used to determine what to do.

 By default, dcs-manager should not execute real transactions on an exchange without the `DCA_ALLOW_REAL` being set to any value.